Date of Degree

 Copyright 2011 Sahale Casebolt

 Casebolt, Sahale Nichole.
-"Phylogenetic analysis and quantitative assessment of micromorphology and microstructure in the coral family Mussidae (scleractinia)." thesis, University of Iowa, 2011.
+"Phylogenetic analysis and quantitative assessment of micromorphology and microstructure in the coral family Mussidae (scleractinia)."
+Master's thesis, University of Iowa, 2011.